-What emerging technologies may help to attain those goals?
+What emerging technologies may help attain those goals?

 There are also several emerging technologies that may allow cheaper or more efficient ways of meeting some of those goals.
-For example, rather than having to build central power stations and an extensive grid system to provide electricity to communities without electric service, new off-grid solar power technologies make it possible to reach rural communities at a fraction of the cost.
-Also, the advent of cheap cellular telephone and wireless service technologies are making it possible to provide phone and even telephone-based internet services to rural communities at a fraction of the cost and much faster in time than through the expansion of traditional wire-based telephone or cable service.
-Similarly, new water purification technologies using advanced Nano-technology membranes or other new technologies may make it possible to provide water to rural communities more cheaply than by extending more expensive conventional water supply systems.
-Artificial intelligence also has the potential to bring in a wave of complementary innovations with wide impact and may help to substitute for some of the skill and knowledge gaps in developing countries.
+For example, rather than building central power stations and an extensive grid system to provide electricity to communities without electric service, new off-grid solar power technologies make it possible to reach rural communities at a fraction of the cost.
+Also, the advent of cheap cellular telephone and wireless service technologies are making it possible to provide phone and even telephone-based internet services to rural communities at a fraction of the cost and time compared to the expansion of traditional wire-based telephone or cable service.
+Similarly, new water purification technologies using advanced nano-technology membranes or other new technologies may make it possible to provide water to rural communities more cheaply than by extending more expensive conventional water supply systems.
+Artificial intelligence also has the potential to bring in a wave of complementary innovations with wide impact and may help substitute for some of the skill and knowledge gaps in developing countries.

 However, it must also be kept in mind that some disruptive technologies, such as artificial intelligence, automation and robotics, 3-D printing, and new materials, may also have negative impacts on growth and development prospects of developing countries.
-Automation and robotics may wipe out the low labor cost advantage of developing countries which has given them possibilities for producing labor intensive manufactured produces.
-3-D printing may also lead to displacements and reshoring of global supply chains which have provided an entry point for developing countries into manufacturing.
+Automation and robotics may wipe out the low labor cost advantage of developing countries, which has allowed them to produce labor intensive manufactured products.
+3-D printing may also lead to displacements and reshoring of global supply chains, which have provided an entry point for developing countries into manufacturing.
 New materials and synthetically produced foods may reduce the exports of metal and commodity crops that have been critical for developing countries' exports and growth.
-In addition, some of the emerging technologies such as Nano and biotechnologies may have negative side effects, including bio and environmental hazards.
+In addition, some of the emerging technologies such as nano and biotechnologies may have negative side effects, including bio and environmental hazards.